What Is A Thesis?

 The students should prepare a typed thesis proposal outlining the proposed work.
 The proposal is expected to review the state of the art and should indicate that a substantial literature search has been conducted.
 It should include a list of relevant references that have been reviewed and a proposed methodology for the research.

 Once the proposal is approved by the thesis advisor, copies are submitted to the members of the thesis committee for their approval.
-Students are strongly encouraged to present the proposal to the thesis committee in a proposal meeting.
+Students present the proposal to the thesis committee in a proposal defense meeting.
+The proposal document is submitted to committee members at least two weeks prior to proposal defense meeting.

 After the thesis advisor approves the draft, the student submits copies of the approved draft to the committee members.
 The draft must be submitted to the committee at least two weeks prior to the scheduled oral exam.
 An oral exam must be scheduled at least one week prior to the last day of classes in order to graduate that quarter.
 The exam begins with a presentation by the student of the thesis work, followed by questions on the thesis.